databricks/mlops-stacks/{{cookiecutter.project_name}}/.mlops-setup-scripts/README.md

 ### Update permissions for the build service
 In our CI/CD workflow, upon successfully merging a PR with changes to `databricks-config/**` the CD step will trigger the Terraform deploy stage of our pipeline.
-As part of this pipeline we run `git` commands to commit and modify Terraform output files.
+Within this pipeline `git` commands are run to commit and modify Terraform output files.
-To enable this workflow we must update the permissions of our build service.
+To enable this workflow you must update the permissions of our build service.
 Within your **Project Settings**, select **Repostiories**.
 Go to the name of your repository and select **Security**.
 For the user `{{cookiecutter.project_name}} Build Service (<your-username>)` grant the following:
 - **Bypass policies when completing pull requests**: Allow
 - **Create branch:** Allow